alex-berson/memory/README.md

 # Memory (game)

-Find all the matching pairs of cards by turning over 2 cards at a time.<br>
+Find all the matching pairs of flags by turning over 2 cards at a time.<br>
 Learn more than 240 flags of all countries of the world and dependent territories.<br>

 ## Description